WokFriedE/CheckMate/README.md

       - DOR:
         - Allow the user to set a password to access the check in and checkout page.
         - Password should be stored as a hash (no plain text) and transferred in a secure format.
+6. (epic) User Dashboard
+   1. Quick View
+      - Title: User Dashboard - Quick View
+      - User Story: A student wants to see all their checked out items
+      - Story Points: 2
+      - DOR:
+        - There should be a card or info about all currently checked out items
+        - Clicking would bring them to a punishments page (if overdue)
+   2. User Dashboard - History
+      - Title: User Dashboard - Quick View
+      - User Story: Student wants to view all their checked out items and when.
+      - Story Points: 2
+      - DOR:
+        - User should be able to see their order history via either a new page or on the dashboard
+        - Backend needs to have an API to return a user's history
+   3. Search Organization
+      - Title: User Dashboard - Search Organization
+      - User Story: A student wants to search up the Makerspace to request items for an event next week and also check the inventory.
+      - Story Points: 2
+      - DOR:
+        - Users should be able to fuzzy search for an organization name
+        - Users should be able to create an event request here
+        - Users should be able to create an order here
+   4. Punishment Page / System
+      - Title: Punishment Page
+      - User Story: Student is severely overdue with returning a drill and owes a fine.
+      - Story Points: 3
+      - DOR:
+        - The user will be prompted to view the punishment page on log in when checking something out / quick view.
+It would show them the item that is out and the punishment.
+        - Requires the order details to be updated with overdue message.
+7. (epic) Organizer Dashboard
+   1. Quick View
+      - Title: Organizer Dashboard - Missing Items Quick View
+      - User Story: A staff member (organizer) from the Makerspace wants to quickly see which items are currently out.
+      - Story Points: 2
+      - DOR:
+        - Organizers should have a card that shows the most recently checked out items.
+   2. History
+      - Title: Organizer Dashboard - History
+      - User Story: The staff (organizer) wants to see all the items taken out in the past month.
+      - Story Points: 1
+      - DOR:
+        - The frontend dashboard should have a page for history or a card to let the organizer see when and who took it out.
+        - Backend would need to return a GET request but like everything in organizer page, require role auth.
+    3. Order Settings
+      - Title: Order Settings
+      - User Story: Staff (organizers) want to set the maximum time items can be taken out for, duration, and other items.
+      - Story Points: 3
+      - DOR:
+        - Allow organizers to set settings for the organization for how orders can be made.
 8.  (epic) Event Request System
     1. Accept / Reject Event
       - Title: Event System - Organizer Process Event